benchmark-driver/benchmark-driver/README.md

 ### Pluggable & Fully Featured

 - Flexible and real-time output format in ips, execution time, markdown table, etc.
-- Benchmark with various profiling/running options
+- Benchmark with various running options
 - Integrated benchmark support using external libraries
-- Runner, profiler and output format are all pluggable
+- Runner and output format are all pluggable

 ### Flexible Interface